cycfi/q/README.md

 ![Architecture](docs/architecture.png)

-By design, communication to and from the application, including but not limited to, parameter control, is done using MIDI.
+By design, communication to and from the application, including but not limited to, parameter control, is done solely via MIDI.
 We will track the development of the forthcoming (as of January 2019) MIDI 2.0, especially extended 16-bit and 32-bit resolution and MIDI Capability Inquiry (MIDI-CI) "Universal System Exclusive" messages.

+The architecture intuitively resembles real-world (hardware) effect processors (and synthesizers) with zero or more input channels, one or more output channels, and a means for control via MIDI.
+Such design simplicity is fundamental.
+There are no graphical user interfaces.
+There are no direct hardware or software controls.
+These are all outside the scope of the library.
+Such design simplicity allows software to be easily incorporated in any hardware or software applications, as well as being easily testable in isolation.

+## Setup and Installation

 The full Q library (including q_lib and q_io) is cross-platform and is tested to work on the three major operating systems: MacOS, Linux and Windows.
-The Q core library, q_lib, works on any environment that has a modern C++ compiler with the standard C++ library (for example, all 32-bit ARM microcontrollers).
+The Q core library, q_lib, works on any environment with a modern C++ compiler and the standard C++ library (for example, all 32-bit ARM microcontrollers).

-## Setup and Installation

 Follow the [Setup and Installation guide](docs/setup.md) to get started using the library.